 CMV weight enforcement is accompanied by an inspection in NH.
-There are only 2 fixed weigh stations in the southern region of the state.
-Recently, NHDOS was able to secure limited funding from NHDOT for new or replacement scales.
-Troop G resorted to borrowing portable scales from the State of Maine.
+There are only two fixed weigh stations in the southern region of the state.
+Recently, NHDOS was able to secure limited funding from NHDOT for new or replacement scales; however, Troop G still borrows old portable scales from the State of Maine.
 Currently, NHSP does not have enough sets to provide each Trooper in the Motor Carrier Enforcement Unit (MCEU).
-Troop G has budgeted for 8 portable scales to increase enforcement effort for overweight checks of commercial motor vehicles, especially in the northern region where our logging and forestry industry is located.
+Troop G has budgeted for 24 portable scales to increase enforcement effort for overweight checks of commercial motor vehicles, especially in the northern region where our logging and forestry industry is located.
+The scales will be used 100% for MCSAP eligible activities and in accordance with FMCSA policies in regards to oversize/weight enforcement.

-We have budgeted for a replacement mobile printer at an estimated cost of \$300.00 for Troopers conducting on-site safety audits.
+We have budgeted for a replacement mobile printer at an estimated cost of \$300.00 for Troopers conducting on-site safety audits and \$1,000 for a replacement computer for the MCSAP funded Program Specialist.